Possible Issues with Ultrasonic Plastic Welding in Assembly

 Using Thermal Press for Heat Staking

-Opposed to ultrasonic welding, heat staking and heat sealing offers more consistent and reliable joining of plastics, films, foils and filter within a product.
-The machines are automatable, offer greater flexibility with more components, and produces higher pull strength on the joints.
-For the best plastic assembly techniques and designing products with manufacturing in mind, contact Thermal Press today.
+Opposed to ultrasonic welding, heat staking and heat sealing offers more consistent and reliable joining of plastics, films, foils and filters within a product.
+The machines are automatable, offer greater flexibility with more components, and produce higher pull strength on the joints.